Powell High School (1981)

 I have had the privilege of working alongside many types of professionals, including many gifted educators, developmental pediatricians, occupational therapists, and physical therapists.
 I began my career in Bradley County Schools.
 After having my first child, Bradley County allowed me to contract with them to continue serving their students.
 This began a career of private practice which lasted from 1990 until 2010.
 My husband's career caused us to move to several different places and this gave me a wide variety of experiences within the medical setting and with school districts by contracting with agencies and serving pediatric populations in both Tennessee and Georgia.
 After moving to Knoxville in 2009 to care for my elderly mother, I worked for SPSET (a contract company for Loudon County) and then for Roane County Schools.
 Through my SPSET experience I saw what an exceptional school district Loudon County was.
 When a position in Loudon County became available in 2013 I applied and have had the privilege of working for the "best county ever" since that time!
 I count it a blessing to work with such knowledgeable and caring colleagues.

-I have been married for 35 years.
+I have been married for 36 years.
 I have two grown daughters.
-My oldest daughter is the English Language Learner District Coordinator for a school district in Kentucky and she is the mother to my beautiful granddaughter.
+My oldest daughter has been an ELL teacher for many years and also a children's minister for her church.
+She is the mother to my beautiful granddaughter.
 (Ask me to show you a picture!)
-My youngest daughter is a radio producer for a radio station in Knoxville and is exploring a career path in radio and journalism and is currently completing an internship for that purpose.
+My youngest daughter is a radio producer for a radio station in Knoxville and is exploring a career path for teaching at the college level.
 I am blessed beyond measure in so many ways and especially blessed to be a part of Loudon Elementary!